 This surgery is done when a new opening is needed to empty the bowels.

-An enterostomy may also be needed when food can no longer enter the mouth or stomach normally.
-In this case, a feeding tube will be placed to help food enter the intestines.
+It may also be needed when food can no longer enter the mouth or stomach normally.
+A feeding tube is inserted in the opening to provide nutrients.

-If the surgery is done to place a feeding tube, an incision will be made in your abdominal wall.
-The doctor will grasp a section of your small intestine.
-A small opening will be made.
-The tube will be placed through this opening and secured in place with sutures.
-The tube will then be brought through your abdominal wall.
-It will be secured with sutures.
+If the surgery is done to place a feeding tube, the doctor will make an opening in the small intestine.
+The tube will be placed through this opening.
+It will be held in place with stitches.
+The tube will then be brought through the outer abdomen.
+It will also be held in place with stitches.